Northern Michigan Wildcats football, 2020–present

 The Northern Michigan Wildcats football program, 2020–present represented Northern Michigan University during the 2010s in NCAA Division II college football as a member of the Great Lakes Intercollegiate Athletic Conference (GLIAC).
-The team was led during the decade by two head coaches: Kyle Nystrom (2021–2022) and Shane Richardson (2023–present).
+The team was led during the decade by three head coaches: Kyle Nystrom (2021–2022), Shane Richardson (2023–2025), and Matt Janus (2026-present).

 The Wildcats have not had a winning season since going 6–4 in 2009.
-In their first two seasons under Richardson, the Wildcats lost 22 consecutive games, compiling identical 11–0 records in 2023 and 2024 while being outscored by an average of 30.6 points per game during the two seasons.
+In their first two seasons under Richardson, the Wildcats lost 22 consecutive games, compiling identical 0–11 records in 2023 and 2024 while being outscored by an average of 30.6 points per game during the two seasons.

 The team played its home games at the Superior Dome in Marquette, Michigan.